The Place to Be Since 1200 B.C.

 Hohokam Indians lived and farmed here for 4,000 years before Spanish missionaries and soldiers arrived in the late 1600s and eventually established the Presidio San Agustín del Tucson and the Mission San Xavier del Bac—the two most iconic and historic structures in the region.
 "The Old Pueblo," as the adobe-walled Presidio became known, remains Tucson's nickname to this day.

 Tucson in the 1800s

 Then a part of Mexico, Tucson officially became part of the United States in 1854, just years before the start of the 1860 to 1880 "Old West" era of clashes among cattle ranchers, settlers, miners, and Apache Indians throughout the Southwest.

 In 1877, the city was incorporated, making Tucson the oldest incorporated city in Arizona, and with the arrival of the Southern Pacific Railroad in 1880, Tucson's multicultural roots expanded and deepened as new residents adopted customs of the Tohono O'odham Indians and Mexicans living here.

-Tucson is set in a Sonoran Desert valley surrounded by five mountain ranges.
+Tucson is set in a valley of the Sonoran Desert surrounded by five mountain ranges.
 A trip from the 2,389-foot valley floor to the 9,157-foot Mt.
-Lemmon summit along the Catalina Highway-Sky Island National Scenic Byway traverses seven of the world's nine life zones -- it's like driving from Mexico to Canada.
-Tucson is bordered on all sides by natural areas, including Coronado National Forest, Catalina State Park, Ironwood Forest National Monument, and Saguaro National Park (land of the rare, giant saguaro cactus).
+Lemmon summit along the Catalina Highway-Sky Island National Scenic Byway traverses seven of the world's nine life zones—the span of ecosystems you'd see driving from Mexico to Canada.

 A joint effort of the Metropolitan Tucson Convention & Visitors Bureau and Imagine Greater Tucson.